RefurbishedCommodore/Other/SNES/PAL/SNSP-CPU-01/Ser. No. UP11370647/README.md

 ## Cleaning and retrobrighting the covers

 All the parts are placed in mild soapy water for about 48 hours.
-This will remove most of the dust and grime.
-After the long bath, the parts are cleaned individually with more soap and some isopropanol for the most stubborn marks.
-The four rubber feet are also removed before cleaning, as they can become "sticky" if exposed to retrobrighting chemicals.
+This removes most of the dust and grime.
+After the long bath, the parts are cleaned individually with additional soap and isopropanol to remove the most stubborn marks.
+The four rubber feet are also removed before cleaning, as they can become "sticky" if exposed to the chemicals used during retrobrighting.

 Below are some pictures of the parts after cleaning.

 <p align="center">
     <img src="Images/Case_04.jpeg" alt="Description" width="700">